josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/README.md

 - antisemitic incidents can generate demands for safer and more disciplined solidarity;
 - accusations directed at Jewish dissenters can open wider arguments about Jewish identity and political representation;
 - arms sales can connect protest to taxation, employment, procurement, and public accountability;
-- and the treatment of students, workers, doctors, journalists, lawyers, or artists can create new constituencies with their own reasons to remain involved.
+- and the treatment of students, workers, doctors, journalists, lawyers, artists, or religious communities can create new constituencies with their own reasons to remain involved.

 The movement is therefore not sustained by one slogan.